kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 # Setting up shop: Start a React project from scratch

 Before we can actually start writing React code, we need to set a few things up.
-Since we'll be relying on JSX syntax and more recent additions to JavaScript (such as modules and classes), we can't just include our code and libraries in `<script>` tags and call it a day.
+Since we'll be relying on JSX syntax and more recent additions to JavaScript (such as modules and classes), we can't just include our code and libraries in `<script>` tags and call it a day<sup>1</sup>.

 We need to transform our code before it works in browsers.
 In particular, any React project needs:

 __A tool to _transpile_ your code__.
 A transpiler transforms your code from JSX / fancy JavaScript to normal JavaScript that works in browsers; [Babel](https://babeljs.io) and [Bublé](https://buble.surge.sh/guide/) are some popular choices.